Ranked: 43 WEIRD food pairings that work so well they've gone viral

 4. Olives and cookies

 You'll find this unlikely but brilliant pairing in a traditional Portuguese treat known simply as black olive cookies.
 Chopped, cured black olives are combined with orange zest to make slightly salty, slightly sweet, fragrant cookies.
-The flavour of the briny, earthy olives plays off against the zingy orange zest to create something really tasty.
+The flavour of the briny, earthy olives plays off the zingy orange zest to create something really tasty.
 The cookies are usually eaten as an accompaniment to tea and often come served with lemon sorbet or vanilla ice cream.

 3. Balsamic vinegar and strawberries

 You might be sceptical about strawberries and balsamic vinegar, but this clever food pairing really lets strawberries shine.
 Strong, syrupy balsamic vinegar intensifies the flavour of the delicate fruit, making them taste even sweeter.
-By contrast, traditional pairings like chocolate and cream can actually mask a strawberry’s intricate berry notes.
+By contrast, traditional pairings such as chocolate and cream can actually mask a strawberry’s intricate berry notes.

 2. Caviar and white chocolate